jeff4/bionotes.github.io/ochem.md

 * 12/04 - 12/10: Completed Alkane Naming Rules, Problems 3-1, 3-2, 3-3, 3-4, 3-5 p.
 86-90
 * 12/12 - 12/14: Cycloalkanes naming rules and examples p.
 104
 * 12/14 - 12/16: Problems 3-14, 3-15, 3-16, 3-17
 * 12/18 - 12/20: Played with 3-d model and 2-d drawings of cyclohexane, including Problems 3-20 and 3-21.
 See diagram of comparative energies of chair, half-chair, twist-boat, and boat conformations of cyclohexane in JH notebook Dec 20.
+See also nicely labeled [3-d animation here](https://www.youtube.com/watch?v=bPLREpfZ63I).

 #### Resonance-stabilization and resonance hybrids
 * Wade p.
 13-16